Three Horizons & Intake Analysis

 The Key Insight

-The intake analysis revealed that GNB's innovation energy overwhelmingly defaults to H1 — incremental improvements to the current system.
-Only ~15% of ideas submitted were truly transformative.
+The intake analysis confirmed that GNB's innovation energy overwhelmingly defaults to H1 — ~80% of 335 ideas were incremental improvements to the current system.
+Only ~15% were transitional or transformative.
 This is exactly the pattern the Three Horizons framework predicts: organizations naturally gravitate toward H1 because it feels safe and actionable.

-The value of the Reimagine GNB initiative is that it deliberately created space for all three horizons.
+The value of Reimagine GNB is that it deliberately created space for all three horizons.
 The Foundational Levers workshops pulled practitioners into H3 thinking — imagining the future of policy, finance, HR, and digital from scratch.
-The accelerator gave teams permission and structure to operate in H2 — running real experiments that bridge toward that future.
-And the intake process gave honest visibility into how much of the organization's energy remains anchored in H1.
+The Accelerator gave teams permission and structure to operate in H2 — running real experiments that bridge toward that future.
+The intake process gave honest visibility into the H1 gravity that the organization must consciously resist.

-The transformation challenge going forward is to keep all three horizons active simultaneously: sustaining H1 operations while growing the portfolio of H2 experiments and protecting the H3 visions from being pulled back into incrementalism — the "Scope Bind" that the accelerator report identified as a persistent risk.
+The transformation challenge going forward is to keep all three horizons active simultaneously: sustaining H1 operations, growing the portfolio of H2 experiments, and protecting H3 visions from being pulled back into incrementalism.
+Early signs of this integration are already visible — the Homelessness Taskforce emerged directly from the Finance workshop's pooled funding concept, and the Digital Trust wallet prototype is testing the highest-impact intake idea.
+These bridges from vision to practice are exactly what the Three Horizons framework calls for.

 The most transformative ideas — Digital ID, outcome-based budgeting, life-event service integration, the Social Policy Office — are H3 visions that emerged from the workshops.
 Their path to reality runs through H2 experiments: prototypes, pilots, and accelerator sprints that test pieces of the vision in the real world.
-The Three Horizons framework shows why both are necessary, and why neither alone is sufficient.
+The intake data shows why both are necessary: without H3 vision work, the organization defaults to H1 incrementalism.
+Without H2 experiments, H3 visions remain aspirational.